Lovin on Me

 "Lovin on Me" is a song by American rapper Jack Harlow.
 It was released through Generation Now and Atlantic Records as a single on November 10, 2023.
 Harlow wrote the song with producers Oz, Sean Momberger, and Nik D, alongside Nickie Jon Pabón and Reginald Nelton.
 The song samples the 1995 R&B track "Whatever (Bass Soliloquy)" by Cadillac Dale.
 Prior to its release, a snippet of the song went viral on TikTok.
+The song became a global hit, and topped the Billboard Hot 100 chart for six non-consecutive weeks.
 The music video for the song was released the same day.

 Background and release

 Harlow originally teased "Lovin on Me" in November 2023, through a snippet on TikTok, which went viral.
 On November 6, he announced the single would be releasing later in the week.
 The announcement accompanied news Harlow would embark on "No Place Like Home", a six-city tour exclusive to his home state of Kentucky.

 The single and its accompanying music video were both released on November 10, 2023, with Harlow declaring "Lovin on Me" as the beginning of a "new era" for his career.